Locke/pygments-dafny/README.md

 ## About

 This repository contains a [Dafny](https://github.com/dafny-lang/dafny) lexer for [Pygments](https://github.com/pygments/pygments).
-It's motivation is to be used with [minted](https://github.com/gpoore/minted) for simple programs.
+It is motivated to be used in LaTeX with [minted](https://github.com/gpoore/minted) for simple programs, but not limited to that.

 ## Requirements